 Another cause for bad breath is poor dental hygiene.
 If you are not consistently removing large chunks of food from between your teeth, that could be your problem right there.

-If you have eliminated all the options above, and you still have bad breath, it could be from burning ketones.
+If you have eliminated all the options above, and you still have bad breath, it could be "ketosis breath" from burning ketones.
 When your body is using ketones as its primary fuel source, it is removed from the body in the form of exhaling and urination.
 This may cause an odd scent, which is usually sweet or fruity.
 It is a very different smell than halitosis, which is very unpleasant due to tooth decay or gum disease.

-Keto breath will usually dissipate on its own, but until that time, there are a couple of options to help you feel more confident being around others.
+Keto bad breath will usually dissipate on its own, but until that time, there are a couple of options to help you feel more confident being around others.

 Don’t let the opinions of other deter you from your desire to begin a ketogenic lifestyle.
-Just remember, “keto breath” will clear up on its own in time.
+Just remember, “keto bad breath” will clear up on its own in time.